Ergodicity of Iwasawa continued fractions via markable hyperbolic geodesics: Iwasawa Continued Fractions

 To prove ergodicity, we will need a further assumption of \emph{completeness}, which rules out hidden symmetries: \begin{defi}[Completeness] The Iwasawa continued fraction is \emph{complete} if one has $\Stab_\Mod(\infty)=\Zee$.

-For an incomplete continued fraction, one may pass to the \emph{completion} by replacing $\Zee$ with the lattice $\Stab_\Mod(\infty)$ and making a corresponding modification to the fundamental domain $K$ and floor function $\floor{\cdot}$.
-This will result in what are often termed ``folded" variants. \end{defi}
+For an incomplete continued fraction, one may pass to the \emph{completion} by replacing $\Zee$ with the lattice $\Stab_\Mod(\infty)$ and making a corresponding modification to the fundamental domain $K$ and rounding function $[\cdot]$.
+This will result in what are often termed ``folded'' variants (see \S \ref{subsubsec:folded}). \end{defi}

 \begin{defi} The Iwasawa continued fraction is \emph{incomplete with $n$ central symmetries} if there exists a set $\mathcal{R}\subset\Isom(\X)$ such that \begin{enumerate} \item Every element of $\mathcal{R}$ fixes $0$, i.e., is a rotation around the origin, \item The only element of $\Zee$ to fix $0$ is the identity, \item $\Stab_\Mod(\infty)=\langle \Zee,\mathcal{R}\rangle$, \item Every element of $\Stab_\Mod(\infty)$ can be written uniquely as $ra$ for some $r\in \mathcal{R}$, $a\in \Zee$, and uniquely as $a'r'$ for some $a'\in \Zee$, $r'\in \mathcal{R}$, and, \item $\mathcal R$ contains $n$ elements. \end{enumerate} The set $\mathcal{R}$ is said to be the set of central symmetries of $\Mod$.
 We say that the fundamental domain $K$ for $\Zee$ is symmetric if for any $r\in \mathcal{R}$, $rK$ is $K$ up to a set of measure zero. \end{defi}